matthiasn/octopress-blog/source/_posts/2014-10-23-weekly-update.markdown

 ## Update to OS X Yosemite
 Last weekend I updated my production laptop to Yosemite.
 Of course, I did a full backup with **[Carbon Copy Cloner](http://bombich.com)** first and I also made sure that my old backup laptop was still working before I embarked on the update adventure, just in case.
 That turned out to be a good idea.

 The system upgrade did not cause any actual trouble, all went smoothly and I also think that the new design looks great. **BUT IT TOOK FOREVER**.
 The time estimation was so off, it was worse than the worst Windows installation experiences ever.
 Overall it probably took **six or seven hours**.
+Apparently, this had to do with **[homebrew](http://brew.sh)**, check out **[this article](http://blog.pythonaro.com/2014/10/read-this-before-you-upgrade-to-osx.html)** for more information[^2].

-I have no idea why.
-Luckily I had read about that in a forum somewhere, so I wasn't too worried and just let the installer do its thing.
-If you plan on doing the upgrade, I think it will be worth it, but **only** do it when you don't need your machine for a while, like overnight.
+Luckily I had read about the upgrade taking longer in a forum somewhere, so I wasn't too worried and just let the installer do its thing.
+If you plan on doing the upgrade, I think it will be worth it, but **only** do it when you don't need your machine for a while, like overnight (or you follow the instructions in the article above).
+All works nicely on my machine now as well, even without doing anything special, just with the consequence of giving me a free afternoon because of not being able to get any work done.

 Also, you can press **CMD-l** to get a console output, which I found much more reassuring than having the installer tell me it'll need another 2 minutes that turn into 2 hours.

 ## Conclusion
 Okay, that's it for today.
 There are some additions to the **[Clojure Resources](https://github.com/matthiasn/Clojure-Resources)** project and I have also added links to the talk transcripts in there.
 Please check out the **[talk-transcripts](https://github.com/matthiasn/talk-transcripts)** if you haven't done so already.
 I would love to hear from you if any of these transcripts helped you at all and made the content more accessible than it would have been otherwise.